kupresanin99/Project423/README.md

 **Statistical Criteria**:
 Mean Square Error, from the regression, boosted tree, or random forest final model.
 The model will produce a numerical prediction, "Total Runs Scored" for each MLB game today.
-Hope to keep this under 1 run, but not sure at this point.
+Hope to keep MSE (test) under 1 run, but not sure at this point.

 **Business Criteria**:
 To win at sports gambling, the bettor needs to win more than 55 percent of wagers placed.